appacademy/jump-start/code-eval/code-eval-instructions.md

 ## Instructions

 The test cases in CodeEval can be a little strange.

-**NOTE: Don't worry about the "path to a filename" code they want you to write.**
+Don't worry about the "path to a filename" code they want you to write.

-For each problem you do, make a new ruby file yourself and add the test cases for the problem.
+Instead: For each problem you do, make a new ruby file yourself and add the test cases for the problem.

 Here's an [example file](./code-eval-instructions.md) you can reference.
 In the example file, notice how we represent the sample input from CodeEval by `puts`ing whether it `==` the expected output.
 For example: